20 Must-Have Cast Iron Accessories

 Seasoning is a coating of oil that bakes onto the pan’s surface with each use.
 Over time, it creates a nearly nonstick surface.
 There are lots of nuances to scrubbing cast iron without losing any of the pan’s precious seasoning.
 Luckily, Taste of Home editors wrote a handy guide to cleaning cast iron in a way that doesn’t damage this essential buildup.

-While tips and tricks (like a little bit of dish soap and kosher salt) help, there are also special products for cleaning cast iron.
+While tips and tricks (like a little bit of dish soap and kosher salt) help, special products for cleaning cast iron are also available.
 These items ensure that cast iron pans get clean while still protecting their seasoning.
 Keeping cast iron clean is key to helping it last for years to come.

 How to season a cast iron skillet?

-Using a cast iron pan on the regular is the secret to crispy deep-dish pizzas and delicious Dutch babies.
+Using a cast iron pan regularly is the secret to crispy deep-dish pizzas and delicious Dutch babies.
 But even the most high-end cast iron pans don’t perform as intended without a little seasoning.
 While seasoning naturally happens over time and creates a natural nonstick surface, there are ways to speed up the seasoning process if you notice things sticking more than usual.